 At Oakley, we have developed our own curriculum identifying the key skills and progression of steps that all our pupils need in order to successfully transition into the next stage of their lives.
 The curriculum has been developed using the Early Years Framework, National Curriculum and our Accreditation Frameworks and we have called this the Oakley Learning Journey (OLJ).
 The OLJ enables us to track pupils’ progress from when pupil's join Oakley School until they leave.
 It also allows us to personalise the learning for each individual child or young person.
 Our Creative Curriculum, is a thematic approach and we teach the key skills and knowledge by engaging, exploring and discovering.
 Our topics are rotated and reviewed on a 3 year cycle to ensure pupils have a broad and rich curriculum.

-The school ethos of “work hard, be kind, have fun and stay safe” runs throughout the pupils’ learning.
+Our school ethos of “work hard, be kind, have fun and stay safe” is embedded across our Creative Curriculum.